mivp-agent/moos-ivp-agent/README.md

 # moos-ivp-agent

 Model agnostic ML tooling for MOOS-IvP.
-See very simple implementation below based on the [ManagerExample](./examples/ManagerExample)
+See very simple implementation below based on the [ManagerExample](./examples/ManagerExample).
+See the [mivp-agent.github.io](https://mivp-agent.github.io/) website for more information about getting started.

 ```
 VEHICLES = ['alder', ]